adityachugh02/fetchbot/README.md

 Now the program should run automatically when the Raspberry Pi is powered.

 # Notes
-Make sure that the bluetooth connection is active between the Raspberry Pi and the Windows PC before launching the the program on the Windows PC.
+Make sure that the bluetooth connection is active between the Raspberry Pi and the Windows PC before launching the program on the Windows PC.
 (The Raspberry Pi is ready for connection when the green led (pin 14) of the motor shield turns on.)